 The texture of your beard determines which beard comb to use.

 It is recommended to use a beard comb with wider teeth in the beginning, and if you have a denser beard.
 Men with a softer beard will benefit more from a beard comb with finer teeth.

 If you are serious about growing any beard, you will start maintaining it from day one.

-All beards should be maintained daily, but this is especially true for shorter beard styles because they need regular trimming to remain at a certain length.
+All beards should be maintained daily, but this is especially true for shorter beard styles for men because they need regular trimming to remain at a certain length.

 Of course, beard oil is a must, although it’s important to choose the one made with natural ingredients if you want to help your beard grow healthier.